Atlantic Wharf: History

 The Bute East Dock (originally called the East Bute Dock) was constructed to ease pressure on the existing Bute Dock in the 1850s.
 It was opened by the 12-year-old Third Marquess of Bute on 14 September 1859.
 The new dock was 1,310 m in length and up to 152m wide.
 It was surrounded by railway sidings and large warehouses.
 Eventually the Bute East Dock was closed in 1970.
 The railway sidings were removed.

 Only after 1980 did redevelopment begin around the disused dock.
 The Cardiff Bay Development Corporation was set up in the late 1980s to drive regeneration of the Docks area.
 Atlantic Wharf grew to include housing, new businesses, hotels and the conversion of three large derelict dock warehouses in the close vicinity of Bute East Dock.
 In 1988 the County Council built a new council headquarters building at Atlantic Wharf to reinforce the regeneration initiatives.
 It has been described as a "remarkable gesture of faith [by] the South Glamorgan County Council".

 A new multiplex cinema and leisure complex was built nearby, known as Atlantic Wharf Leisure Village (now the Red Dragon Centre).
 Collingdon Road was landscaped and redeveloped to form a mile-long boulevard to Cardiff Bay.
 Work was completed in 2000 and the road was renamed Lloyd George Avenue.

 21st century

-With approximately 1500 houses and flats and no representative of its own on Cardiff Council, in 2016 the Atlantic Wharf Residents’ Association demanded that Atlantic Wharf be made into a separate electoral ward.
+With approximately 1,500 houses and flats and no representative of its own on Cardiff Council, in 2016 the Atlantic Wharf Residents’ Association demanded that Atlantic Wharf be made into a separate electoral ward.
+There are also plans to regenerate the area with a large mixed-use development situated on a 30 acres (12 ha) site; this would include new council offices, waterfront apartments, a replacement leisure complex, hotel and "immersive" arts theatre to sit alongside a new 15,000 capacity indoor arena.